arnelenero/simpler-state/docs/recipe-transforms.md

-# Binding Only Relevant Data (Partial or Computed Values)
+# Binding Only Relevant Values (Partial or Computed)

 There are cases where a component doesn't need the exact value of the entity, but rather some derivative of this value.
 It can either be:
 - a portion of the value (e.g. for object type values), or